Empower Your Practice

 Taxes and finances.
 The company itself pays corporation tax on its profits.
 You pay income tax on your salary and dividend tax on dividends, which have their own tax-free allowance and rates.

 Pros.
-It’s the best way to protect your own personal finances.
+It is the best way to protect your own personal finances.
 And if the business gets into debt or legal trouble, your personal assets are generally protected.
+For practice owners managing multiple financial obligations, exploring debt consolidation options can also support responsible repayment and long-term stability.
 It can be more tax-efficient as well.

 Cons.
 There is more paperwork to go through and more legal rules an applicant must meet.
-It’s also more complicated to set up, and you don’t have as direct control over the business’s money because that money is owned by the business, not you personally.
+It is also more complicated to set up, and you do not have as direct control over the business's money because that money is owned by the business, not you personally.

 Discover more about the essential features of Medesk and claim your free access today!